TULiberalArts/Institute-for-Survey-Research/pages/home.md

     <div class="row row-wide">
       <div class="col m12 l4">{% include cards/card2-image.html
-        title="Melissa R. Gilbert Named Director of Center for Sustainable Communities" content="An expert in urban geography, feminism and critical race studies, Melissa Gilbert was selected as the new director of the CSC in July of this year. " image=""
+        title="Melissa R. Gilbert Named Director of Center for Sustainable Communities" content="An expert in urban geography, feminism and critical race studies, Melissa Gilbert was selected as the new director of the CSC in July of this year." image=""
         button-link="https://liberalarts.temple.edu/about-us/newsroom/college-liberal-arts-dean-names-melissa-r-gilbert-new-director-center-sustainable"
         button-text="Learn More" %}